stumathews/DataflowPipeline.net/README.md

 The filters are simple function that you can write to take in the data and return the data modified or transformed in another way.

 Benefits of this architectural pattern is that you have flexibilty in designing your pipeline and the order and configuration of the filters you use.
+Liabilities is that error handling can be awkward.

+This implementation used the 'Push' variety of the pattern as described in "Pattern-Orientated Software Architecture for Dummies" by Robert hanmer: https://www.amazon.com/Pattern-Oriented-Software-Architecture-Dummies-Robert/dp/1119963990

 See:
 https://docs.microsoft.com/en-us/azure/architecture/patterns/pipes-and-filters
 https://www.enterpriseintegrationpatterns.com/patterns/messaging/PipesAndFilters.html